noodlekid/control-interface-v2/README.md

 # CONTROL INTERFACE FOR CPRT MARS ROVER (NAME PENDING)

+1. clone repo
+2. install dependencies (npm install)
+3. run one of the scripts to your liking

 To start the server for development run the following npm script:

 ```bash